ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 particularly useful in case you want to contribute to the project and need to apply your own changes quickly.

-To point directly the Gitlab repo (potentially also on a specific branch) and by-pass the semantic versioning, add the following to your ``pyproject.toml`` file:
+To point directly the GitLab repo (potentially also to a specific branch) and bypass the semantic versioning, add the following to your ``pyproject.toml`` file:

 .. code:: toml